celo-org/composer-kit-mcp/README.md

 - **Use Cases**: Valora wallet integration, social payments, DeFi applications
 - **Features**: Valora wallet connectivity, social features, DeFi components, multi-token support

-### Social Connect Template

-- **Purpose**: Template for building applications with social identity features
-- **Use Cases**: Social identity verification, phone number authentication, social recovery
-- **Features**: Social Connect integration, identity verification, phone number mapping

 ## Integration Workflow

-1. **Choose a Template**: Select from Minipay, Valora, or Social Connect based on your use case
+1. **Choose a Template**: Select from Minipay or Valora based on your use case
 2. **Create Project**: Use the `create_celo_composer_project` tool to generate the setup command
 3. **Install Dependencies**: Set up the project with the generated command
 4. **Add Composer Kit**: Install Composer Kit components for enhanced UI